Head of Online Medical Content

 Choosing to use hearing aids for both ears brings numerous benefits, including improved speech understanding, enhanced sound quality, reduced listening effort, preservation of auditory processing, and a more balanced sound perception.

-If you think you might have hearing loss in one (single-sided hearing) or both ears and wondering whether you need hearing aids in both ears contact us free on 0800 567 7621 for a phone consultation, support, and advice going forward.
+If you think you might have hearing loss in one (single-sided hearing) or both ears, and are wondering whether you need hearing aids in both ears, contact us for free on 0800 567 7621 for a phone consultation, support, and advice going forward.

 For most people, the answer is yes.
 But it's never that simple.